KQM-git/TCL/docs/general-mechanics/overworld.md

 * One 2U (or higher) application of Cryo, Anemo, or Geo

 The aura on the campfire is 1U, regardless of the Pyro aura applied.
-For example: Bennett's tap E, which applies 2U of Pyro, still creates a campfire that behaves the exact same as one lit with 1U of pyro.
+For example: Bennett's tap E, which applies 2U of Pyro, still creates a campfire that behaves the exact same as one lit with 1U of Pyro.

 ### Torches

-* You can light torches and melt Ice Flowers with 0 gauge pyro hits, such as Overload, Hu Tao's Skill cast, and Yoimiya's Skill cast.
+* You can light torches and Melt Ice Flowers with 0 gauge Pyro hits, such as Overload, Hu Tao's Skill cast, and Yoimiya's Skill cast.

 ### Explosive Barrels

 * Barrel damage is affected by the unit's defense, following the damage formula here: https://genshin-impact.fandom.com/wiki/Defense.
-Attributes such as level, ascension, max hp have no effect on the amount of damage inflicted by barrel explosions.
+Attributes such as level, ascension, max HP have no effect on the amount of damage inflicted by barrel explosions.
 * Barrels do Pyro damage, and is affected by reactions such as Vaporize as well as Pyro Resistance.
-* Damage Reduction such as Xingqiu rainsword orbitals can reduce explosion damage.
+* Damage Reduction such as Xingqiu Rain Sword orbitals can reduce explosion damage.
 * Explosive barrels have levels.
 * Barrel levels (probably) follow zone level rules.